manuelaguilarrios1/INF502/Assignment2.md

      Creating all files (all empty)
 ```
-Question 2: This lists all references, commits, authors, dates, and tags
+Question 2: This lists all references, commits, authors, dates, tags, and branches
 ```
 >git log --graph --all
 * commit 18931d12a8be7cac049b73c6bc8136e9482f3371 (HEAD -> master)